Skip to content

 Guests > Create guest

-This API endpoint creates new guest user records within a Tallyfy organization by sending a POST request with required email address and optional details like name and company information then returning the created guest data or an error if the email already exists.
+Create a new guest in your Tallyfy organization by sending a POST request with a required email address and optional details like name, phone, and company information.

 Guests > Get guest